Katherine A. Kenneweg, MD, MS

 Locations: Cotswold »

-Katherine Kenneweg, M.D., M.S.B.S., is a general dermatologist with particular interests in acne, rosacea, eczema, psoriasis, pediatric dermatology and surgical and cosmetic dermatology.
+Katherine Kenneweg, M.D., M.S.B.S., is a board-certified dermatologist with particular interests in acne, rosacea, eczema, psoriasis, pediatric dermatology and surgical and cosmetic dermatology.

 Originally from Powell, Ohio, Dr. Kenneweg completed her undergraduate studies at Miami University with a major in microbiology.
 This was followed by an intensive one-year Masters degree in Medical Science at The University of Toledo where she defended a thesis on surgical pressure ulcer reconstruction.
 While attending medical school at The University of Toledo she served in many leadership roles including Honor Code (medical school ethics committee) and was active in community outreach, working at free medical clinics and as a counselor at Camp Discovery, a camp for children with severe dermatologic diseases.
 She fell in love with dermatology, feeling that it melded the best aspects of all medical fields – caring for patients of all ages, genders, backgrounds and providing the ability to mix long-term patient relationships with procedures.
 After receiving her medical degree, she went on to complete her internship in Grand Rapids, Michigan, where she practiced inpatient medicine as well as explored interests in infectious disease/HIV care, allergy, rheumatology and pediatrics.
 She completed her residency in dermatology at The University of Minnesota where she gained experience in treating inpatient and outpatient complex medical dermatology including severe cutaneous drug eruptions, autoimmune skin disease, and more.
 With large pediatric and adult organ and stem cell transplant patient populations, her training was comprehensive in the care and management of skin disease in these patients, particularly skin cancer and infectious disease.
 Home to specialty clinics for blistering diseases, rheumatologic dermatology, vascular malformations, skin of color and women’s dermatology, in addition to general dermatology, UMN prepared her well to care for dermatology patients with a wide variety of conditions.
 Her medical dermatology teaching was complimented by robust experience in surgical dermatology, including excisions of benign and cancerous skin lesions, and cosmetic dermatology, including chemical peels, botox, and soft tissue augmentation with hyaluronic acid fillers.
 Her education was supplemented by attending conferences for surgical, cosmetic, and pediatric dermatology.
 She appreciates the impact skin disease has on a patient’s quality of life and self image and customizes each patient’s treatment to their particular needs and desires using the latest in evidence-based medicine.